-The Community Relations Officer aims to work with SSC subcommittees to increase the number of activities carried out with the involvement of the local community.
-She also aims to increase the number of student societies who work with local committees, building upon the precedent already set by numerous societies.
+The Community Relations Officer aims to work with society's and subcommittees to increase the number of activities carried out with the involvement of the local community.
+He also aims to increase the number of student societies who work with local committees, building upon the precedent already set by numerous societies.

 The St Andrews Preservation Trust plays an important role within the local community.
 Since it’s foundation in 1937 it has pledged to preserve the buildings, character and history of St Andrews for future generations.
 The Community Relations Officer is responsible for liaising with the Trust, and working together for the benefit of the town.

 We are a small town that plays host to a large and diverse community.
 It is inevitable that issues of contention arise which are perpetuated by negative student stereotypes.
-However, the Community Relations Officer is there to, in addition to acting as a student representative in, aid in breaking down these stereotypes by ensuring that issues arise less frequently and are dealt with appropriately when they do.
+However, the Community Relations Officer is there too, in addition to acting as a student representative, aid in breaking down these stereotypes by ensuring that issues arise less frequently and are dealt with appropriately when they do.

 The role previously has campaigned on bike lights to ensure the safety of cyclists on the road at night.
-Noise pollution at night had been of concern to local residents, therefore there was an initiative working with students and businesses to reduce noise after 9pm.
-The community relations officer has worked with local shops to encourage students to buy locally.
+Noise pollution at night had been of concern to local residents, therefore there was an initiative working with students and businesses to reduce noise after 9 pm.
+The Community Relations officer has worked with local shops to encourage students to buy locally.
 In addition, the Community Relations Officer worked with the Student Association and Accommodation Officers to prevent changes to HMO licenses affecting students in private flats.
 The St Andrews Day celebrations have also been a large part of the Community Relations committee over the past couple of years.
 This has been a great event to support and to allow student groups to be involved in.